 Return to the ward

-The surgeon will discuss the different techniques with the patient and will suggest which procedure will achieve the best results for their body.
-Their choice will depend on a number of factors including:
+The surgeon will discuss the different techniques with the patient and suggest which procedure will achieve the best results for their body.
+Their choice will depend on several factors, including:

 What to expect from the consultation?